Mahermayer/mahermayer.github.io/content/authors/admin/_index.md

 ---

-Maher Al Islam is a PhD researcher at West Virginia University specializing in AI safety, adversarial robustness, and cybersecurity for autonomous vehicles and cyber-physical systems.
-His research has been published in leading venues including IEEE with recognition through best poster award, international travel grants and national-level competitions.
-He has also earned top ranks in cybersecurity Capture the Flag challenges, and continues to bridge AI theory with secure real-world deployment.
+I am Maher, a PhD researcher at West Virginia University specializing in adversarial robustness, context-aware AI, and cybersecurity for autonomous vehicles and cyber-physical systems.
+My research has been published in leading IEEE venues and recognized with best poster awards, international travel grants, and national-level competitions.
+I have also earned top ranks in cybersecurity Capture the Flag challenges, and remain focused on advancing AI theory into secure, reliable deployment for real-world systems.